The menstrual cycle – how it works according to Ayurveda

-Women’s role in Ayurveda
+The role of women in Ayurveda

-Female physiology during the menstrual cycle
+Aspects of female physiology during the menstrual cycle

 The menstrual cycle according to Ayurveda